eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/status.rst

 Statuses
 ========

-Entities in DDS have statuses indicating the internal state and/or history of said entity.
+Entities in DDS have statuses that indicate the internal state and/or history of an entity.
-These statuses are used to signal Waitsets and Listeners, and are different between types of DDS entities.
+These statuses signal Waitsets and Listeners, and are different between types of DDS entities.
-Below is a table explaining enumerating the fields for each status and their meaning:
+The following table lists the fields for each status and their meaning:

 .. table:: CycloneDDS-CXX Status entities and fields